Loading...

 In terms of professional servicing, at least one check up a year is recommended especially if there's heavy use.
 However, there are tasks you should be doing yourself on a weekly/bi-weekly basis like visual checks, seasonal / monthly (e.g. cleaning, checking for damage) or yearly basis (checking springs and bolts, for example).

-Below, we offer a guide to help you create a routine for your garage door maintenance with different tasks and how often each should be completed to make sure your door stays functional and safe.
+Below, we offer a guide to help you create a routine for your garage door maintenance with different tasks and how often each should be completed to make sure your system stays functional and safe.

 Garage Door Maintenance Checklist